mathjax/MathJax/mathjax/docs/rst/model.rst

 output format.
-For example, the NativeMML output jax inserts MathML tags into the page to represent the mathematics, while the HTML-CSS output jax uses HTML with CSS styling to lay out the mathematics so that it can be displayed even in browsers that dont understand MathML.
+For example, the NativeMML output jax inserts MathML tags into the page to represent the mathematics, while the HTML-CSS output jax uses HTML with CSS styling to lay out the mathematics so that it can be displayed even in browsers that don't understand MathML.
 Output jax could be produced that render the mathematics using SVG, for example, or that speak an equation for the blind users.
 The MathJax contextual menu can be used to switch between the